alttch/bma-info/gateryx/index.rst

 * Instant Deployment.
 Replace multiple tools (IdP, auth service, ingress, API gateway) with one product, one config, one rollout.

 * Lightweight.
-Rapid fast, tiny memory footprint, designed to run in embedded environments and resource-restricted virtual appliances.
+Blazing fast, tiny memory footprint, designed to run in embedded environments and resource-restricted virtual appliances.

 .. toctree::